anurag-2911/kode/README.md

 ## Interview rounds
- - Recruiter screening: Whether your skillset matches the job requirements and team culture
+ - Recruiter screening: Whether the skill set matches the job requirements and soft skills check for the current team culture: 30 mins to 1 hr
  - Live Coding: 30 mins to 1 hr
+    -  initial coding
+    -  handling edge cases
+    -  UTs
  - Or Online coding by hacker rank, codility, etc (Live coding is easier as the approach can be demonstrated even if the problem is not exactly solved)
- - Conversation interview: About skillset and projects
+ - Conversational interview(no coding or design): Technical questions about skillset and projects: 1 hr
- - System Design (1 or 2 rounds)
+ - System Design (1 or 2 rounds): 1 hr
- - Executive interview: technical interview by higher management
+ - Executive interview(no coding or design): technical conversational interview by higher management: 1 hr
- - Culture fit or behavioral interview
+ - Culture fit or behavioral interview:30 mins to 1 hr
  - Recruiter round for salary discussion
 ## System Design
   - Approach